rien333/numbersense-vae/thesis/README.md

-sense are their perceptual origins, for so called *visual numerosity* has been posed as the fundamental basis for developmentally later kinds of number sense, such as that required for arithmetical thinking and other more rigorous concepts of number found in mathematics.
+sense are their perceptual origins, for so called *visual numerosity* has been posed as the fundamental basis for developmentally later kinds of number sense, such as that required for arithmetical thinking and other more rigorous concepts of number found in mathematics (Lakoff and Núñez 2000, chap.
+2; Piazza and Izard 2009).
 Visual numerosity is the perceptual capability of many organisms to perceive a group of items as having either a distinct or approximate cardinality.
-Some specific characteristics of visual numerosity can be derived from it's neural basis.
-Nieder (2016) and Harvey et al. (2013) present research where topologically organized neural populations exhibiting particular response profiles to visual changes in quantity were discovered, whose response profiles furthermore remained invariant to changes of visual features other than quantity.
+Some specific characteristics of visual numerosity can be derived from it's neural basis. ([**???**]{.citeproc-not-found data-reference-id="nieder20"}) 16neuronal and Harvey et al. (2013) present research where topologically organized neural populations exhibiting particular response profiles to visual changes in quantity were discovered, whose response profiles furthermore remained invariant to changes of visual features other than quantity.
 In particular, their topological ordering was such that aside from populations responding to their own preferred numerosity, they also showed progressively diminishing activation to preferred numerosities of adjacent populations, in a somewhat bell-shaped fashion (Nieder 2016).
 This correspondence between visual quantity and topological network structure leads them to conclude that neural populations directly code (i.e. without interposition of higher cognitive processes) specific visual numerosities.
 This coding property of neurons participating in visual numoristy was found in humans and other animals alike (see Nieder